cea-hpc/modules/doc/source/modulefile.rst

 A typical *modulefile* is a simple bit of code that set or add entries to the **PATH**, **MANPATH**, or other environment variables.
-A Modulefile is evaluated against current **modulecmd.tcl**'s mode which leads to specific evaluation results.
+A Modulefile is evaluated against current :file:`modulecmd.tcl`'s mode which leads to specific evaluation results.
 For instance if the *modulefile* sets a value to an environment variable, this variable is set when modulefile is loaded and unset when modulefile is unloaded.